-The 1.11 residency is a newly created project that collaborates with the Art and Design academy at LJMU.
+The 1.11 residency is a newly created project that collaborates with LJMU, School of Art and Design .

 - The residency is designed to create opportunities for recent graduates from LJMU with vital support from The Royal Standard.